 straightforward member of the more widespread

-genus Malaxis which although having only two European representatives, has more than 200 on a worldwide basis
+genus Malaxis which although having only two European representatives, has more than 200 worldwide.

 |